fosterdouglas/1000-daily-game-designs/games/_posts/2017-02-02-763-pee-in-a-bottle-on-a-bus-in-the-dark.md

 ---
 layout: post
-title: 763 Pee In A Bottle On A Buss In The Dark
+title: 763 Pee In A Bottle On A Bus In The Dark
 tags: experimental-game
 ---
 In this game, you try to pee in a bottle on a bus in the dark.